Albuquerque, New Mexico: Rail

 The state owns most of the city's rail infrastructure which is used by a commuter rail system, long-distance passenger trains, and the freight trains of the BNSF Railway.

 Freight service

 BNSF Railway operates a small yard operation out of Abajo yard, located just south of the César E. Chávez Ave. overpass and the New Mexico Rail Runner Express yards.
 Most freight traffic through the Central New Mexico region is processed via a much larger hub in nearby Belen, New Mexico.

 Intercity rail

 Amtrak's Southwest Chief, which travels between Chicago and Los Angeles, serves the Albuquerque area daily with one stop in each direction at the Alvarado Transportation Center in downtown.

+Intercity Bus Services

+Greyhound Lines and FlixBus offer intercity transportation services to the Albuquerque Metro Area as well as transportation to other cities around the United States.

 Commuter rail

 The New Mexico Rail Runner Express, a commuter rail line, began service between Sandoval County and Albuquerque in July 2006 using an existing BNSF right-of-way which was purchased by New Mexico in 2005.
 Service expanded to Valencia County in December 2006 and to Santa Fe on December 17, 2008.
 Rail Runner now connects Santa Fe, Sandoval, Bernalillo, and Valencia Counties with thirteen station stops, including three stops within Albuquerque.

 The trains connect Albuquerque to downtown Santa Fe with eight roundtrips per weekday.
 The section of the line running south to Belen is served less frequently.